13 Chill Things To Do In Caye Caulker Belize [2022]

 Did you ever think of visiting crocodiles on a beautiful island in the Caribbean?
 There's an estuary in Caye Caulker that includes a unique nature trail in the northern part of the island.

-While I wasn't able to do this tour because of covid, my friends were able to recommend this tour company.
-It is a long tour that involves a lot of walking but you're rewarded with possibly the most interesting thing to do on the island.
+While I wasn't able to do this tour because of covid, my friends were able to recommend Richard's Adventures Tour Company.
+The tour involves a lot of walking but you're rewarded with possibly the most interesting thing to do on the island.

 2. Cruise The Caye On A Bike

-Bikes can be rented at any Chinese store, but I recommend supporting local vendors.
-West Coast Tours was quick and accommodating.
-Try them out if you'd like.
-The icon beach cruiser bikes even have a front basket for snacks or beer.
+Bikes can be rented at any Chinese store, but I recommend supporting local vendors like West Coast Tours.
+The iconic beach cruiser bikes even have a front basket for snacks or beer.
+Bike rental fee is for 24 hours.

 3. Kayak Around The Island